-As applicable to ABC, the Alberta Transfer Guide gives an initial listing of courses that have already been approved for transfer between various institutions.
+As ABC is a member of the Alberta Council on Admissions and Transfer (ACAT), the Alberta Transfer Guide gives an initial listing of courses that have already been approved for transfer between various institutions.

 For institutions not listed, ABC operates with an 'established credibility' philosophy.
 Provincially or federally recognized Canadian or U.S. universities or colleges are qualified sending institutions.
 Schools with ABHE accreditations are qualified sending institutions.